 After moving to Alexandria, VA in 2009 he has established himself as a recognized playwright, having written, directed, choreographed, and produced several original musicals.
 He is also often seen on the stage and behind the scenes of various community theater companies in the DMV area.
 In 2010 he created, and still is managing, a leadership development program for low income youth in the city of Alexandria.
 This program has seen 100% of its participants graduate high school and over 80% of participants furthering their education at a tertiary institution or gain meaningful employment.
 This leadership program served as the catalyst for the creation of MC Inc., now with the inclusion of performing arts and technology based skills development.

-Since 2009 he has been employed with the Alexandria Redevelopment and Housing Authority (ARHA) in the Resident and Community Services Department.
+From 2009 – 2018 he was employed with the Alexandria Redevelopment and Housing Authority (ARHA) in the Resident and Community Services Department.
 His work with ARHA has provided him a tremendous platform to interface with a wide cross-section of youth in Alexandria and build strong partnerships with a host of community stakeholders, particularly those focused on serving youth.
+He is currently employed as the Head of School for YouthBuild DC Public Charter School, continuing his commitment to serving opportunity youth.
 He brings a wealth of skill sets to the organization including grant writing, program development, leadership, public speaking, special events planning, partnership development, and public relations.
 His professional associations include the Northern Virginia Urban League Young Professionals Network, and the Northern Virginia Black Chamber of Commerce, where he serves on the board for the latter.